maximebrison/mason/README.md

 > Full documentation will be ready in a few weeks *(as of 2026/04/21)*
 >
-> You can see it in use by visiting : https://doc.maximebrison.cc
+> You can see it in use by visiting : https://www.maximebrison.cc

 ## Idea

 A friend of mine needed a website to easily show its projects hosted on [Github](https://github.com) and [Codeberg](https://codeberg.org), and came to me with the idea of a *CMS* that would fetch READMEs from these providers, and fashion them in a modern, clean and easy to manage website.

-On the other end, I'm starting as a **Fullstack developer** and needed a *showcase* project.
+On the other hand, I'm starting as a **Fullstack developer** and needed a *showcase* project.

 > Odoo if you're watching...
 This one's for you !